Royal Academies for Science and the Arts of Belgium: IAP

 InterAcademy Panel (IAP) is a worldwide network of National Academies of Science.
 The Panel was founded in 1993.

 The main objective is to promote the cooperation between its Member Academies and to give advice to its citizens and their governments when it comes to scientific aspects of worldwide concerns.

 IAP especially focuses on helping out the smaller and younger Academies to obtain these objectives.
 All Academies will be more efficient when it comes to increasing their influence and spreading their advice and warnings amongst their citizens and politicians through communication connections and networks created by the IAP-activities.

 I.H.R Network

 De International Human Rights Network (IHR) of Academies and Scholarly Societies helps scientists, engineers and physicians all over the world who are victims of severe repression, just because of the nonviolent use of their rights as described in the Universal Declaration of Human Rights.

 IHR also supports the awareness of the human rights and institutional commitment to the human rights in het national academies and the scientific communities worldwide.

 UAI

 De Union Académique Internationale (UAI, The International Union of Academies) is an organisation of many national academies from more than 60 countries and several international academies.

 The UAI works to promote the advancement of knowledge, development of scientific exchanges and initiatives of its academies.
-The increasing number of projects, by its willingness to accommodate more members of academies, the International Academic Union and aims to represent the principle of excellence which animates it.
+The increasing number of projects, by its willingness to accommodate more members of academies, the International Academic Union and aims to represent the principle of excellence that animates it.